This site uses cookies. View our Cookie Policy to learn more about how and why.

 • Are you the day-of-visit teacher or contact who will be attending this field trip to Seattle Aquarium?
 If you are booking on behalf of someone else or don’t know for sure whether you’ll be joining, please prepare a secondary contact who WILL be attending the field trip so we can make sure they also receive important details like parking and lunch areas.

-• If you are interested in applying for our free admission and bus reimbursement scholarships, please read our pricing and scholarship information for details about qualifying criteria.
+• If you’re interested in applying for our free admission and bus reimbursement scholarships, please read our pricing and scholarship information for details about qualifying criteria.
+King County schools, please check 4Culture’s website to see if your transportation can be covered by 4Culture instead of Seattle Aquarium.

 • Preview our Field Trip Code of Conduct and School Group FAQ so you’re aware of details such as where buses can unload, where to eat lunch and behavioral expectations for both students and chaperones.